 Dating back 2000 years, Chinese gardening is one of the world's oldest arts.
 Traditionally Chinese gardens represent a rich world of imagination, storytelling, fantasy and surprise.
 Wandering through the Chinese Scholar's Garden at Hamilton Gardens is a journey of discovery.

 Above the Garden's tiled entrance way, the bold red Ting Pavilion seems within easy reach to the Chinese Scholar's Garden.
 Take your time to get to it and you will be well rewarded.
-A winding journey takes you over the seasonally blooming Wisteria Bridge, across the Island of Whispering Birds, past the elusive Hidden Philosopher, and through lush bamboo to finally reach the Pavilion and its breath-taking views of the Waikato River.
+A winding journey takes you over the seasonally blooming Wisteria Bridge, across the Island of Whispering Birds, past the hidden philosopher, and through a lush grove to finally reach the Pavilion and its views of the Waikato River.

-The Chinese Scholar's Garden was the first of the Paradise Garden Collection, which is to include the six principal, historic, small garden traditions.
-It is generally but not exactly a traditional Chinese garden from the Sung Dynasty, 10th - 12th century.
+The Chinese Scholar's Garden is generally but not exactly a traditional Chinese garden from the Sung Dynasty, 10th - 12th century.
 (Sung gardens were not totally dominated by rocks, like the later Ming and Qing dynasties).The art of Chinese gardening is one of the oldest artistic expressions in existence with a heritage that stretches back to the Han Period, at least 2,000 years ago.
 Because Chinese gardening has been a very influential art form it is sometimes called the 'mother of gardens'.

 Emphasis was placed on primary views, - symbolism, reference to legends, mystery and illusion, sequence and contrast, and emphasis on time.
 The last of these refers to momentary, diurnal, annual, generational and eternal time frames.
 There was less emphasis on functionality.
 For example paths were not necessarily easy and direct but would often be winding and with a rough surface to consciously slow down the visitor (as on the Island of Whispering Birds).In ancient China, mandarins, scholars and the landed gentry formed a distinct social class.
 It was this class that created and maintained the distinctive form of the traditional scholar's garden.
 Gardens sometimes reflected the Chinese philosophy of Confucianism, with its restrained formality and hierarchy.